Edd Mann Developer

 Implementations

-Below are my ten favorite/most intresting ways I conjured up to solve the problem of reversing a string.
+Below are my ten favourite and most interesting ways I conjured up to solve the problem of reversing a string.
 I decided to use JavaScript as it provided me with a quick feedback loop (in the browser) and first-class function support.

 1: Decrementing for-loop with concatenation